-The Nuclear Science Research Institute (NSRI) is one of the main research institutes of the Japan Atomic Energy Agency (JAEA) and the core of research and development of nuclear science research and technology.
-NSRI has its origin in the Tokai Research Establishment of the former Japan Atomic Energy Research Institute, where the first nuclear reactor in Japan attained criticality in 1957.
+The Nuclear Science Research Institute (NSRI) is one of the main research institutes of the Japan Atomic Energy Agency (JAEA).
+We are at the core of research and development of nuclear science and technology.
+NSRI was first established in 1957, as the Tokai Research Establishment of the Japan Atomic Energy Research Institute (JAERI).
+In 2005, at the time of the foundation of JAEA, we became NSRI.